salmamokhtaar/salmamokhtaar/README.md

- ### Hello, I'm Salma, a FullStack Developer passionate about building innovative and efficient tech solutions.!
+ ### Hi, I'm Salma | FullStack Developer passionate about tech and innovation.!

 👩🏻‍💻 FullStack Developer sharing about my journey and learnings in tech<br/>
 👩🏻‍🎓 Studied Computer Application at Jamhuriya University, Somalia<br/>